-St. Francis Xavier University Department of Sociology

-INTRODUCTION TO SOCIOLOGY I (SOCI 101.14)

-Fall 2020

-Lecture Room: SCHW 110

-Mondays: 2:15 - 3:30pm; Thursdays: 3:45 - 5:00pm

-Instructor: Stephen Marmura

-Office: NT 603

-Email: smarmura@stfx.ca

-Office Hours: Office Hours: Tuesdays 10:00am-12:00pm; Wednesdays 10:00-11am; Fridays 10:00-11:00am (arrange appointment through Teams)

-COURSE DESCRIPTION

-Sociology is concerned with patterns of belief, activity and organization that arise from human interaction, and that in turn create the social individual.
+St. Francis Xavier University Department of Sociology INTRODUCTION TO SOCIOLOGY I (SOCI 101.14) Fall 2022 Lecture Room: MULH 3034 Mondays: 12:45 - 2:00pm; Wednesday 11:15 - 12:30pm Instructor: Stephen Marmura Office: NT 603 Email: smarmura@stfx.ca Office Hours: Office Hours: Wednesdays 1:30pm-2:30pm; Thursdays 12:00pm; 2:00pm; Fridays 10:30-11:30am COURSE DESCRIPTION Sociology is concerned with patterns of belief, activity and organization that arise from human interaction, and that in turn create the social individual.
 This course is designed to familiarize students with the foundations of sociology as a discipline.
-We consider the origins of sociology as a specific area of academic study, its leading schools of thought, primary methods of research and some of the main concerns of sociological investigation today.
-Students are encouraged to think critically about the nature of social life and culture, while gaining greater insight with respect to the forces and circumstances shaping their own world views, motivations, and values.

-Required Course Material
+We consider the origins of sociology as a specific area of academic study, its leading schools of thought, approaches to the conduct of research and some of the main concerns of sociological investigation today.
+Students are encouraged to think critically about the nature of social life and culture while gaining greater insight with respect to the forces and circumstances shaping their own world views, motivations, and values.
+Required Course Material - Johnson, Allan.

-Johnson, Allan.
 The Forest and the Trees: Sociology as Life, Practice, and Promise.
-3rd edition, Temple, 2014.

-John J. Macionis, Nijole V. Benokratis and Peter Urmetzer.
+3rd edition, Temple, 2014. - John J. Macionis, Nijole V. Benokratis and Peter Urmetzer.
 Classic, Contemporary, and Cross-Cultural Readings in Sociology.
 4th Canadian Edition.
 Pearson, 2014.

-Note: I will also post some readings on Moodle (where indicated)

-Evaluation

-Tests (2 X 20%) = 40% Response Paper = 20% Final Exam = 40%
+Note: Some additional readings are posted on Moodle (where indicated below) Evaluation Tests ( $\mathbf{2} \times 20\%$ ) = 40% Response Paper = 20% Final Exam = 40% Statement on Drop Date: Students may drop a course, online in Banner, on or before November 2, 2022.
+COURSE REQUIREMENTS Attendance and Class Participation:

-COURSE REQUIREMENTS

-Attendance and Class Participation: